elephantscale/es-training-new/machine-learning/python/Classifications-Python.md

-# Classifications in Python Scikit Learn
+# Classifications in Python Scikit-Learn

 ---